 *Determined by the binder grade specified in the contract.

-(a)Mixtures not meeting the minimum RTIndex shall be tested by the Hamburg Wheel Track Test and meet a minimum of ½” rutting at the number of wheel passes required by the contract grade of the mixture.
+(a)A minimum RTIndex may be correlated to Hamburg results for production.
+The lower of the RTIndex shall govern.
+Mixtures not meeting the minimum RTIndex shall be tested by the Hamburg Wheel Track Test and meet a minimum of 12.5 mm rutting at the number of wheel passes required by the contract grade of the mixture.

+Slope Ratio (SR) and Slope Inflection Point (SIP) using HWTT.
 Tensile Strength Ratio (TSR).
+The Hamburg rut depth versus a 20,000 wheel pass curve shall be obtained during mix design and 1st day of production to determine the mixtures stripping susceptibility.
+After obtaining the curve the asphalt mixture shall meet only one of the following stripping criteria to be an acceptable mixture.